Brisbane South Bank Walk (Self Guided), Brisbane

 12) William Jolly Bridge

-The William Jolly Bridge is a heritage-listed road bridge over the Brisbane River between North Quay in the Brisbane CBD and Grey Street in South Brisbane.
-It was designed by A E Harding Frew and built from 1928 to 1932 by M R Hornibrook Ltd.
+The William Jolly Bridge is an old road bridge that spans the Brisbane River, connecting North Quay in the Brisbane CBD to Grey Street in South Brisbane.
+It was designed by Harding Frew and constructed by MR Hornibrook Ltd. The bridge was built between 1928 and 1932 and is considered a heritage-listed structure.

-When opened, during the worst year of the Great Depression, the bridge was known simply as the Grey Street Bridge.
-It was renamed to the William Jolly Bridge on 5 July 1955 in memory of William Jolly, the first Lord Mayor of Greater Brisbane.
-It was added to the Queensland Heritage Register on 6 August 1996.
+When it was first opened, back in the midst of the Great Depression, the bridge was initially known as the Grey Street Bridge.
+However, its name was changed to the William Jolly Bridge on July 5, 1955, in honor of William Jolly, who served as the first Lord Mayor of Greater Brisbane.
+The bridge was officially recognized for its historical significance and added to the Queensland Heritage Register on August 6, 1996.
+In 2003, the bridge served as a filming location for Inspector Gadget 2, adding to its cultural and cinematic history.

-From 2009, the bridge is being used as a canvas for artistic light shows.
-Two towers, five metres high, are used to project images onto the bridge.
-The cost of the project was $2,000,000.
+Since 2009, the bridge has been used as a canvas for artistic light displays.
+Two five-meter-tall towers are employed to project images onto the bridge, creating captivating visual experiences.

 Walking Tours in Brisbane, Australia